Family's web makes it hard to track cash from opioid maker

 A representative for the family of Purdue co-founder Mortimer Sackler declined to comment for this story, as did a company spokeswoman.
 A representative for the relatives of Raymond Sackler, Purdue's other scion, did not respond to a request for comment.

+But AP's review of court papers, securities filings by companies that have had dealings with Purdue, and documents leaked from an exclusive Bermuda law firm, show how the family have tried to protect their wealth.

+Purdue — controlled through layers of limited partnerships, holding companies and trusts — is at the center of the family's web.
+But it hardly ends there.

-When the Oxycontin maker plead guilty in 2007 to a federal charge it mislead the public about the drug's risks, it listed 215 companies under its umbrella.
-But that did not include some companies used to manage property and investments for family members or the trusts, some offshore, set up to administer their fortunes.
+In Purdue's 2007 plea agreement with federal prosecutors, it listed 215 companies under its corporate umbrella.
+But that list did not include a number of companies used to manage property and investments for family members or the trusts, some offshore, set up to administer their fortunes.

 Some offshore entities "appear to have served as conduits for monies from Purdue," a lawyer for New York's attorney general wrote recently to the judge presiding over the state's lawsuit.

+New York has issued subpoenas to 33 Sackler companies, advisers and banks in the U.S., seeking details about money transferred out of Purdue.
+It is asking for court assistance to demand that four offshore entities also provide information about millions of dollars that "should be clawed back."

-Many companies set up limited partnerships and subsidiaries to cap shareholder liabilities and many wealthy individuals manage investments through opaque entities.
+Many companies set up limited partnerships and country-specific subsidiaries to cap liabilities for shareholders, and many wealthy individuals manage their investments through opaque entities.

-But an examination of the Sacklers' web shows striking complexity, while revealing links between far-flung holdings.
+But an examination of the Sacklers' web shows striking complexity and a desire for secrecy, while revealing links between far-flung holdings.

-A British estate owned by Theresa Sackler, widow of one of Purdue's founders and a former board member, is one example.
-On paper, it is owned and run by a handful of companies, most based in Bermuda, all controlled by an offshore trust.
+The British estate, known as Rooksnest and acquired before Purdue introduced Oxycontin, is one example.
+The manor is the domain of Theresa Sackler, widow of one of Purdue's founders and, until last year, a member of the company's board of directors.
+Set in the West Berkshire countryside, it includes a stone mansion that dates to the 16th century, 10 acres of formal gardens and expansive pastures for heritage cattle, red deer and wheat.

+It's run by a Bermuda company called Earls Court Farm Limited, records filed with UK authorities show.
+But some of the land is owned by five more companies, three also in Bermuda.
+Earls Court is owned by yet another offshore company.
+And all the companies are controlled by a trust, based on Jersey in the Channel Islands.

+Indeed, the leaked documents show that the trustee of the British estate also controls a Sackler company named in U.S. securities filing as one of Purdue's two "ultimate parents."

+Some states have also sued that firm, Beacon Co., based in the Channel Islands, along with Purdue and the Sacklers.
+New York state is seeking to subpoena the offshore trust company used to control both Beacon and the British estate.

 It has long been known that the Sacklers use Bermuda as a base for Mundipharma, a network of companies set up to do business outside North America.
-But their island portfolio also includes family foundations and an insurer, according to documents leaked in 2017 to the German newspaper Suddeutsche Zeitung.
-The documents, among millions known as the Paradise Papers, were shared with the International Consortium of Investigative Journalists which provided access to the AP.
+But their island portfolio also includes family foundations, real estate holding companies and an insurer, according to documents leaked in 2017 to the German newspaper Suddeutsche Zeitung.
+The documents are part of millions known as the Paradise Papers that were shared with the International Consortium of Investigative Journalists which provided access to the AP.

 The Sacklers' use of offshore holding companies and trusts is telling, said Jeffrey Winters, a Northwestern University professor whose research focuses on how the powerful protect their fortunes.